0100101101011010/food/foodventures/_posts/2019-09-08-what-i-ate-sep-1-8.md

 ### Roasted Cauliflower Rice with Garlic and Lemon

-So I found out something ~~disturbing~~ interesting today... apparently cauliflower takes a hella long time to go bad.
+So I learned something ~~disturbing~~ interesting today... apparently cauliflower takes a hella long time to go bad.
 I had a head of cauliflower sitting in the fridge when we left for [Italy](/food/foodventures/what-i-ate-north-italy-edition-milan), and when I opened the fridge again today, fully expecting it to be brown and soggy, it was still in pretty good shape.

-I made some roasted cauliflower rice according to [Skinnytaste's recipe](https://www.skinnytaste.com/roasted-cauliflower-rice-with-garlic-and-lemon/) and no exaggeration, this is the best cauli rice I've had yet.
+I made some roasted cauliflower rice with it according to [Skinnytaste's recipe](https://www.skinnytaste.com/roasted-cauliflower-rice-with-garlic-and-lemon/) and no exaggeration, this is the best cauli rice I've had yet.

 ## Friday